+91 97031 81624 [email protected]

 What is a test report?

 A test report is a document that summarizes the results of a software testing effort.
 It provides an overview of the testing activities performed, the issues identified, and the status of the software under test.
-A test report is typically created at the end of the testing cycle and is used to communicate the testing results to the stakeholders.

 A typical test report includes information such as: